pretzelhammer/rust-blog/posts/restful-api-in-sync-and-async-rust.md

 Again, the DR server totally bombed.
 It's performance looks slightly less worse in this context than in the previous context but it's still terrible.

-The SA server had a 1192 req/sec throughput with an average latency of 33.6 ms and a maximum memory useage of 125.40 MB.
+The SA server had a 1192 req/sec throughput with an average latency of 33.6 ms and a maximum memory usage of 125.40 MB.
 It also ate up a ton of CPU, at an average of 6.092 cpu/sec.

 The PES server's performance really tanked, it's no longer competitive with the SA server.
 It seems like node.js really shines when it can handle lots of small requests quickly.
 If the complexity of the requests and their time to complete increases it seems like node.js starts to really struggle.

 Despite it's awesome performance in the RO workload the PEM server's performance also greatly fell in the RW workload, but despite that it was still competitive with the SA server!
 Not only is it competitive in terms of request throughput and average request latency but PEM also used less CPU!
-However, it used tremedously more memory, at 1149.82 MB.
+However, it used tremendously more memory, at 1149.82 MB.

 After seeing all of the results of both workloads it's hard to crown an overall winner.